La France Insoumise: Alleged extremism

-In October 2024, La France Insoumise said that the Representative Council of French Jewish Institutions (CRIF) forced people to follow the "far-right" Israeli government, it also accused Yonathan Arfi, the organization's president, of being far-right.
-This was a response to Arfi, who accused the party of being “anti-semitic” for its support of Palestine.
-He said that some members of the party supported Hamas, alleging that the Danièle Obono called Hamas a "resistance movement".
-IFOP's poll conducted in June of the same year found that 92% of Jewish pollers in France think that LFI is promoting antisemitism, 60% said they would leave France if the party comes to power.
+In October 2024, La France Insoumise said that the Representative Council of French Jewish Institutions (CRIF) forced people to follow the far-right Israeli government, it also accused CRIF president Yonathan Arfi of being far-right.
+This was a response to Arfi, for accusing the party of being "antisemitic" for its support of Palestine prior to the incident.
+Arfi said that some members of the party supported Hamas, such as LFI member Danièle Obono, who called Hamas a "resistance movement".

+In June 2024, critics of LFI accused it of antisemitism again due to it officially rejecting to call Hamas a terrorist organization and for choosing French-Palestinian jurist Rima Hassan to be LFI's European Parliament member.
+She sparked controversy among the public after saying that Hamas is acting "legitimately under international law" in its conflict with Israel but "do not have the right to commit a number of abuses such as those that have been committed".
+A poll conducted by Institut français d'opinion publique in June of the same year found that 92% of Jewish pollers in France think that LFI is promoting antisemitism, 60% said they would leave France if the party comes to power.

+The Muslim community's support for La France Insoumise sparked negative reactions among the media in France with multiple outlets accusing the party of adhering to "Islamo-leftism" and having a "communitarist" voter base.
+Marianne Magazine said the party is experiencing "fundamentalist entryism" from Muslim elements due to its policies appealing to them.
 Les Complices du mal, a book written by French-Syrian journalist Omar Youssef Souleimane and published by Plon, claimed that Islamists had "infiltrated" the party and that it contained sectarian and anti-republican factions.
-LFI threatened legal action against Souleimane and Plon before the book was even released on store shelves.
+LFI later threatened legal action against Souleimane and Plon before the book was released on store shelves.